OriPekelman/cocarto/README.md

 ***Collaborative and historized edition of geographical data***

-Ĝis is a web application to input and modify geographical data, their attributes by multiple users at the same time.
+Ĝis is a tool for managing geographical-related data that doesn’t require a geomatic engineer experience.
+It is a web application that lets you create, edit data sets that include geographical data; multiple users can collaborate in realtime on the same data.

-Nice rendering, import/export, managing *big data* or annotating the background map are not at the heart of the project.

-One could say that it is the “google spreadsheet of geographical data”: a tool that is neither very fancy nor powerful, but that covers the essential needs.

-You don’t need to be a computer scientist or a geomatic engineer, just a bit resourceful.
-In the end, it is just tabular data with an extra column for the geometry.
+It’s just tabular data with an extra column for the geometry; a spreadsheet of geographical data.

+It is *not*:
+* a rendering tool to make nice printable maps
+* a tool for managing very large datasets.

 ### How to contribute

 This software is distributed under the AGPLv3.

-If you want to report a bug, ask for an improvement or submit a fix, open an issue, a merge request or send us an email at bonjour@codeursenliberte.fr
+If you want to report a bug, ask for an improvement or submit a fix, open an issue, a merge request or email us at bonjour@codeursenliberte.fr

 ## Installation for development

 ### Technical dependencies

-Ĝis is a [Ruby on rails](https://rubyonrails.org/) application.
-A well known monolith.
+Ĝis is a [Ruby on rails](https://rubyonrails.org/) monolith application.
 We use [turbo](https://turbo.hotwired.dev/) for interactivity and [stimulus](https://stimulus.hotwired.dev/) for the small bits that need javascript.

 In order to work on it, you will need:
 - postgresql with postgis